kcdodd/partis-pyproj/doc/userguide/index.rst

   build-backend = "partis.pyproj.backend"

   [tool.pyproj.dist]
-  # define glob patterns of files to ignore for any type of distribution
+  # define patterns of files to ignore for any type of distribution
   ignore = [
     '__pycache__',
     '*.py[cod]',